pingcap/docs-tidb-operator/en/backup-restore-cr.md

 * `.spec.endTs`: the end timestamp for log compaction backup.
 * `.spec.concurrency`: the maximum number of concurrent log compaction tasks.
 The default value is `4`.
 * `.spec.maxRetryTimes`: the maximum number of retries for failed compaction tasks.
 The default value is `6`.
-* `.spec.toolImage`：the tool image used by `CompactBackup`.
+* `.spec.toolImage`: the tool image used by `CompactBackup`.
 BR is the only tool image used in `CompactBackup`.
 When using BR for backup, you can specify the BR version with this field:
     - If not specified or left empty, the `pingcap/br:${tikv_version}` image is used for backup by default.
     - If a BR version is specified, such as `.spec.toolImage: pingcap/br:v9.0.0`, the image of the specified version is used for backup.
     - If an image is specified without a version, such as `.spec.toolImage: private/registry/br`, the `private/registry/br:${tikv_version}` image is used for backup.